-If you haven’t started using discount coupons on your membership site yet, it’s time you did.
-Nowadays, using discount coupon codes to generate leads and attract new customers is common practice—and smart.
+If you haven’t learned how to make coupons on your membership site yet, it’s time you did.
+Nowadays, using discount coupon codes to generate leads and attract new customers is common practice—and a smart move.
 Luckily, MemberPress offers this very feature.

-Easy to set up and manage, MemberPress coupons enable you to attract new members and retain old ones, in turn boosting sign-up numbers and increasing recurring subscriptions.
-By the end of this article, you’ll have a clear picture of how to set them up and how to make them work to your advantage.
+By the end of this article, you’ll have a clear picture of how to make coupons and how to get them work to your advantage.

 Using MemberPress Coupons